maikelvl/workspace/README.md

 - Installation of VirtualBox or VMWare Fusion

 ## Using your Workspace
-The first thing to do after installation is to control the ./env.json file.
+The first thing to do after installation is to edit the ./env.json file.
 This file contains machine specific options which you can edit with your own needs and is not version controlled.

 Supply your GitHub or/and GitLab credentials in ./config/git.json so the workspace can configure itself.

-### VirtualBox
+#### VirtualBox
 The first time you run your workspace with VirtualBox you will be asked to install VirtualBox’ Extension Pack, which is already downloaded during installation.

-### VMWare Fusion
+#### VMWare Fusion
 Before you run the workspace, you have to place your Vagrant VMWare license in the config directory.
 On the first run it will catch it and applies it.

 ### Run it, get coffee